openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/07-deploy-and-test.md

 `oc rollout status -w dc/people`{{execute T2}}

 Wait for that command to report `replication controller "people-1" successfully rolled out` before continuing.

+You can also add a Java icon to the app if you don't see it in the OpenShift Developer Toplogy:

+`oc label dc/people app.openshift.io/runtime=java --overwrite`{{execute T2}}

 You can see the app deployed in the [OpenShift Developer Toplogy](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/topology/ns/quarkus-kafka):